ta0kira/zeolite/tests/simulate-refs/README.md

 using state machines that are stochastically interleaved, in an attempt to determine which sequences of events caused the memory leak.

-This simulation *has not* been updated to reflect the fixed behavior of `weak` references, and therefore will show "error" output describing the situation that previously led to a memory leak.
+This simulation *has* been updated to reflect the fixed behavior of `weak` references, and therefore *should not* result in any error output.

 Note that this simulation code isn't specific to Zeolite; it could have been written in any other language.
-The errors output by the simulation are predictions made by the model, rather than actual runtime errors in the program.
+Any errors output by the simulation are predictions made by the model, rather than actual runtime errors in the program.

 To compile and run the simulation: